querqy/chorus/README.md

 To reset your environment, just run:
 > docker-compose down -v
+> git checkout volumes/preliveCore/conf/rules.txt

-Note: this will reset the MySQL database!
-It won't get rid of your rules for Querqy.
+Note: this will reset the MySQL database, and then reset you Querqy rules.

 # Sample Data Details